camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 The WebSocket is on port 81 only for this first compatibility slice: port 80 continues to use the established synchronous Arduino `WebServer` for the authenticated signed OTA workflow.
-The realtime listener is ESP-IDF's native HTTP server, has five client slots, and only publishes a 64-byte frame at 2 Hz.
+The realtime listener is ESP-IDF's native HTTP server, has five client slots, and only publishes an 84-byte frame at 2 Hz.
 The SPA computes that port from the host name, so the browser user never enters it.
 A later migration of OTA routes to the native server can unite both on port 80 without changing the browser protocol path or frame layout.